-Quite a bit later in 1600, the tree bark from the Cinchona tree was used to treat malaria, and this was quinine.
-Quina quina was the “bark of barks.”
-This was a true antimalarial drug.
+Quite a bit later in 1600, the tree bark from the Cinchona tree was used to treat malaria, called quinine.
+Quina quina was the “bark of barks,” a true antimalarial drug.
 Horace Walpole, the English author, gave the term mal aria, “bad air.”
-People finally made the connection of the victims of this disease tending to be out and about at night, which is when the Anopheles mosquito—about which they knew nothing—goes out to feed.
+People finally made the connection that victims of this disease tended to be out and about at night, which is when the Anopheles mosquito—about which they knew nothing—goes out to feed.
 British soldiers began drinking tonic water with quinine in it in their gin and tonics after the sun went down over the yardarm.
-Actually, this dose of quinine probably had nothing to do with curing them or preventing malaria.
+This dose of quinine probably had nothing to do with curing them or preventing malaria.

 Mosquitoes, Parasites, and the Third World

-Malaria has been around for a long time.
-It is still wreaking havoc with populations, causing a great deal of mortality and misery, especially in the tropics and in the third world.
-It is a protozoan.
-This means it’s unicellular and eukaryotic, and has a good nucleus.
-It’s fairly big compared with bacteria, and it’s transmitted by insect vectors—malaria is specific to the Anopheles mosquito.
-The other protozoa can be transmitted by the oral-fecal route, another very common way to get these diseases.
-They can cycle almost anywhere: in the intestines, the liver, the spleen—lots of organs—and in the blood circulation.
+Malaria has been around for centuries and is still wreaking havoc with populations, causing a great deal of mortality and misery, especially in the tropics and in the third world.
+It is a protozoan, which means it’s unicellular, eukaryotic, and has a good nucleus.
+Compared with bacteria, it’s fairly large, and it’s transmitted by insect vectors; malaria is specific to the Anopheles mosquito.
+The other protozoa can be transmitted by the oral-fecal route, another common way to get tropical diseases.
+They can cycle almost anywhere: in the intestines, the liver, the spleen, and in the blood circulation.

 The Plasmodium species are intracellular parasites.
-Basically, they’re obligate intracellular parasites, but they have extracellular cycling time.
+Specifically, they’re obligate intracellular parasites, but they have extracellular cycling time.
 They infect about 350 to 500 million people every year, and they kill about 1 to 3 million a year.
-Close to a million of those are children under the age of 5.
+Close to a million of those are children under the age of five.

-Twenty-five hundred children per day in the third world are dying of malaria, about 100 an hour, and about 2 per minute.
-The deaths are primarily in Sub-Saharan Africa in the malaria belt, that plus-and-minus 1,000 miles of the equator.
-It is the leading cause of death of children under 5 in this area of the world.
-It really should generate outrage because if these were white children living in America or South America or Europe, we would put an end to it immediately, as we have done.
-We had malaria here; we don’t have it anymore.
-It’s really only a matter of money and the determination to do it, and it’s really an outrage, a social outrage and an ethical outrage, that we’re not putting an end to this.
+Twenty-five hundred children per day in the third world are dying of malaria, about 100 an hour, and about two per minute.
+The deaths are primarily in Sub-Saharan Africa in the malaria belt, the plus-and-minus 1,000 miles of the equator.
+It is the leading cause of death of children under five in this area of the world.
+The high rate of death should generate outrage because if these were white children living in America, South America, or Europe, other countries would put an end to it immediately, as we have done.
+Malaria existed in the United States but has been eradicated, with funding and effort.
+The issue is an outrage—both a social outrage and an ethical one, that it has not been wiped out fully.

-There are about 1,500 cases per year of malaria in the United States—we call it airport malaria because there are no malarial vectors.
-Since we’ve gotten rid of the Anopheles mosquito, we’ve effectively broken the cycle.
+There are about 1,500 cases per year of malaria in the United States, nicknamed “airport malaria” because there are no malarial vectors.
+Since the Anopheles mosquito has been wiped out, we’ve effectively broken the cycle.
 Most of these cases are from travelers.
-I was fortunate to go to medical school in New York City, and we saw more tropical diseases there than they see in many tropical countries.
-There’s so much air traffic that people get infected abroad.
-They come to New York either in passage, or they live there, and they get the disease when they are back home.
-So we got to see a lot of tropical diseases.
+High volume, population-dense cities like New York City, may see more tropical diseases there than are seen in many tropical countries.
+Travel between other countries, including increased air traffic, can lead to people getting infected abroad.
+International travelers returning to New York, either by passing through to another destination, or those who live there permanently, spread the disease when they return home.
+During my time in New York in medical school, we saw a lot of tropical diseases.

 Learn more about the risks of foreign travel